 Agents struggle with complicated desktops.
 Myriad web, Windows and host applications all provide different functionality needed to service a customer call, yet none of them is integrated.
 The result is customer calls that take longer to resolve and frustrated agents who struggle to toggle between multiple applications.
 Unified Agent Desktop technology, however, changes the agent interaction from systems-driven to one that is customer-driven.
 By refocusing on the customer and optimizing a contact center’s call process and agent tools, Average Handle Time (AHT) is reduced and First Call Resolution (FCR) is increased—all of which add up to more effective agents who deliver a better customer service experience.

 Your ability to create efficient customer service processes is often constrained by redundant data entry, which results in cumbersome process flows and data-entry errors.
 In fact, a typical customer service process may need to span multiple Windows and web applications, all of which require an agent to re-key customer information across several systems.
 Conversely, if routine, complex or lengthy tasks are automated, data can be automatically copied from one application to another and new business rules can be enforced, all without requiring modification to the applications.
 The result is faster implementation cycles and significantly reduced risk.

 Two of the biggest obstacles to reducing AHT and increasing customer satisfaction are the complexity of the agent desktop and the lack of process guidance.
-Yet, with the right technology in place, your call center can overcome these challenges, effectively reducing AHT by 20 to 30 percent, improving FCR, increasing sales revenue and raising overall customer satisfaction.
+Yet, with the right technology in place, your call center can overcome these challenges, effectively reducing AHT by 20 to 30 percent, improving First Call Resolution, increasing sales revenue and raising overall customer satisfaction.